Kamalcmd/AmazonSentimentAnalysisFlaskApp/README.md

 # Amazon Review Sentiment Analysis

-## Project Overview
+## **Project Overview**
-This project analyzes Amazon reviews to predict sentiment (positive or negative) using machine learning models.
-It provides insights into customer reviews to help businesses improve products and marketing strategies.
-The project is built using Logistic Regression (as the baseline model) and Multi-Layer Perceptrons (MLP) for improved performance.
+This project analyzes Amazon reviews to predict sentiment (**Positive** or **Negative**) using machine learning models.
+The application provides insights into customer reviews, helping businesses improve their products and marketing strategies.
+The project includes:

-The application includes:
-- A Flask backend to serve predictions.
+- A Flask backend for serving predictions.
-- A user-friendly HTML frontend to interact with the model.
+- A user-friendly HTML frontend for interaction.
-- Pre-trained models for text sentiment analysis.
+- Pre-trained machine learning models for sentiment analysis.

----

-## Features
+### **Features**
 1. **Text Sentiment Prediction**:
-   - Enter a review into a text box to predict whether the sentiment is positive or negative.
+   - Enter a review in the text box to predict whether the sentiment is **Positive** or **Negative**.
 2. **Pre-Trained Models**:
    - Logistic Regression (baseline model).
-   - Multi-Layer Perceptron (MLP) for enhanced performance.
+   - Multi-Layer Perceptron (MLP with LSTM) for enhanced performance.
 3. **Web Interface**:
-   - A simple, browser-based interface using Flask and HTML templates.
+   - A simple, browser-based interface using Flask and Bootstrap HTML templates.

 ---

-## Directory Structure
+## **Directory Structure**
 ```
 ProjectSentimentAnalysis/
 ├── app/